 Firehall Theatre also produced "The Mousetrap", a three act play, in 1976, to evening audiences in the fire hall.
 In 1979, the City needed the space, and Firehall Theatre was evicted.
 Lunch Box Theatre productions moved to the basement of Fifth Avenue United Church.
 Five lunch time productions, one youth musical, and a full-length production were presented that year.
 The College Drama program, under Sara Stanley, continued to be integral to this theatre company.
 In addition to the drama students, school drama teachers and experienced veterans contributed acting and directing talent.
 There was also a very active and knowledgeable Board of Directors to provide administrative and financial support.

 By 1980, Fifth Avenue United Church was home to the four or five Lunch Box Theatre productions and longer theatre productions in the evenings.
 In winter, the Firehall Theatre productions were sometimes dinner theatre events held at the Continental Inn or wherever suitable space was available and suitable.
 The original group of students had moved on, but Sara Stanley continued to produce light one act plays for the lunch time audience.
 In 1981, Sara Stanley moved to Lethbridge.
 In the fall of 1983, Firehall Theatre presented "A Gift of Love" for the opening of the new Medicine Hat Cultural Centre.
 Subsequently they produced many plays in the Black Box Theatre in that centre.
 Lunch Box Theatre continued in Fifth Avenue Church through the summer of 1984.
 In 1985, the lunch time productions ceased and emphasis was placed on the longer plays.
 Through 1988 and 1989 there were no productions of any type from Firehall Theatre.
-In October 1990 a merger was discussed between Firehall Theatre and Medicine Hat Musical Theatre, but no merger took place as Firehall Theatre was financially sound.

 In 1993, Firehall Theatre began working with the Royal Antediluvian Order of the Buffaloes to produce several pantomimes at the College Theatre.
 A pantomime is a musical-comedy theatrical production traditionally performed for family audiences, incorporating song, dance, slapstick, cross-dressing, in-jokes, and audience participation.
 The pantomime is always based on a traditional children's story adapted for comic and satirical effect.
 The lead female roles are played by males and the male roles by females.